TRANSFORMING children THROUGH SINGING

 Empower your staff to lead singing activities and music curriculum through our teacher development programmes.

 Inspire your pupils with singing projects and sessions led by expert music leaders.

 We work with nurseries, primary and secondary schools.

-The Voices Foundation has been operating for 24 years.
+Voices Foundation has been working with educators for 27 years.
 Thanks to the vital support of individual philanthropists, Trusts and Foundations and Corporate sponsorship we have reached:

 + 10,000 teachers